Looking for a job?

 A. There are some campus jobs which require students to answer phones or assist other students when needed.
 These are the jobs in which students may have time to study.
 However, many of these positions are being phased out.
 The initial purpose of having a work-study program was to teach students the responsibilities of a work environment.

-On or after July 13, you can directly apply for non-work-study positions at the Children's Campus, with Wellness and Recreation, or in the Weight Room.
+On or after the second Monday in July, you can directly apply for non-work-study positions at the Children's Campus, with Wellness and Recreation, or in the Weight Room.
 Supervisors will contact students via SAU email or by phone to schedule an interview or offer a position.

-If you want to get a head start before July 13, you can complete a cover letter and résumé on BeeCareers.
+If you want to get a head start before the second Monday in July, you can complete a cover letter and résumé on BeeCareers.
 Read this Student Guide (pdf) or watch this video tutorial to learn how to apply.

 SAU Children's Campus (infant and pre-school childcare center)